Doctors' plot

-The "Doctors' plot" affair was an alleged conspiracy of prominent Soviet medical specialists to murder leading government and party officials.
-It was also known as the case of saboteur doctors or killer doctors.
-In 1951–1953, a group of predominantly Jewish doctors from Moscow were accused of a conspiracy to assassinate Soviet leaders.
-This was later accompanied by publications of antisemitic character in the media, which talked about the threats of Zionism and condemned people with Jewish surnames.
-Following this, many doctors, both Jews and non-Jews, were dismissed from their jobs, arrested, and tortured to produce admissions.
-A few weeks after the death of Stalin in 1953, the new Soviet leadership said there was a lack of evidence regarding the Doctors' plot and the case was dropped.
-Soon after, it was declared that the case had been a fabrication.
+The "doctors' plot" (дело врачей) was a Soviet state-sponsored anti-intellectual and antisemitic (under the guise of being anti-cosmopolitan) campaign based on a conspiracy theory that alleged an anti-Soviet cabal of prominent medical specialists, many of whom were ethnically Jewish, intended to murder leading government and Communist Party officials.
+It was also known as the case of saboteur doctors, doctor-poisoners or killer doctors.

+In 1951–1953, a majority-Jewish group of doctors from Moscow were accused of a conspiracy to assassinate Soviet leaders.
+They were accused of serving the interests of international Jewry, as well as Western (primarily American and British) intelligence.
+Following this, many doctors were dismissed from their jobs, arrested, and tortured to produce admissions.

+A few weeks after Stalin's death in 1953, the new Soviet leadership dropped the case due to a lack of evidence.
+Soon after, the case was declared to have been a fabrication.